 Surveys of the right of way are scheduled to begin in winter 2021-2022.

-The line is scheduled to be in service in summer 2023.
+The line is scheduled to be in service in spring 2024.

 TVA is considering improvements to its transmission system that would provide power for growing load and increase power reliability in Knox and Loudon Counties in Tennessee.